-In addition to measuring our own outputs and impacts, we will also monitor children's progress toward achieving good outcomes.
-Our monitoring activity identifies required improvements in the care being provided by Oranga Tamariki and other approved care providers to children and young people in the care and protection and youth justice systems.
-Our reports assist Oranga Tamariki and other contracted care providers to improve so that they are more effective at supporting these children, their families and whānau and break the cycle of abuse and neglect and youth offending.
+In addition to measuring our own outputs and impacts, we will also monitor Oranga Tamariki's progress with implementing systems, policy and practice changes designed to ensure that children, young people and their families and whānau have a high-quality service experience and can achieve good outcomes.
+Our monitoring activity will identify required improvements in the services and care being provided by Oranga Tamariki and other approved care providers to children and young people in the care and protection and youth justice systems.
+Our reports and recommendations are designed to assist Oranga Tamariki and other contracted care providers to continually improve so that they can more effectively support and enable immediate safety and sustained wellbeing for these children and their families and whānau.